richplastow/20231104-running-rust-four-ways/README.md

 TODO

+## Combine the three build steps into a single 'build-all.js' file

+TODO

-## Combine the four build and test processes
+## Combine the four unit test files into a single 'test-all.js' file

 TODO